 Your risk tolerance is key when picking stocks.
 Conservative investors often prefer value stocks or dividend stocks for stability, while those with higher risk tolerance may favor growth stocks that offer significant price appreciation potential.

-To manage risk, diversify your portfolio across different sectors and asset types, including mutual funds and exchange-traded funds (ETFs).
 You can also explore high-return small investments that offer growth potential even with a limited budget.
 A well-diversified portfolio reduces exposure to market volatility and can cushion against losses in any one stock.

 Fact: